yeshwanthkonk/guvi_arrays/README.md

     You are given with two arrays.
     Your task is to merge the array such that first array is in ascending order and second one in descending order.

+### 11.js
+    You are given with an array.
+    For each element present in the array your task is to print the next smallest than that number.
+    If it is not smallest print -1

+### 12.js

 ### 34.js
     Indian politics has an interesting trend in history.
 A party which assumes that it is the undefeatable champion in elections has been defeated by other parties in many instances.